RooTender/ISAM/README.md

 ## Usage
 The DBMS works on records that contain information about trapeziod volumes.
 They must hold the data on the `radius` and `height`.
 <hr>
-However, the goal was simulate a properly implemented ISAM structure instead of focusing on records.
+However, the goal was to simulate a properly implemented ISAM structure instead of focusing on records.
 Therefore records have data randomly generated, but the user has to **specify record ID**.
 Thanks to this, the system manages the records in a way that has minimal performance costs.

 ## Features
 - Record operations